 It will cost you 75 transmute crystals to reconstruct an item piece if you only have 1 item piece of a certain set collected.
-However, if you collect all item pieces of a certain set it will only cost 25 transmute stones
+However, if you collect all item pieces of a certain set it will only cost 25 transmute stones to reconstruct an item.

 The item that you reconstruct will always have its baseline quality.
 That means, a Mythic item for example such as the Ring of the Wild Hunt will always be in legendary quality.
 Therefore all you need to reconstruct a Mythic item (with a trait of your choice) is 25 transmute stones, no addition materials such as improvement materials are needed.